jak2030/recurse-coding-exercise/README.md

 # Bardi B

-This project parses Shakespeare and mashes it up with tweets by Cardi B.
+This project parses Shakespeare and mashes it up with tweets by Cardi B or any other Twitter user requested by the client app.
+It builds a model on the fly if it doesn't already have the requested model.
+Furthermore, you can request the Shakespearean style from "villain", "jester", or "dreamer".

 ## Setting up your environment